cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-intrinsic-functions.md

 * Other intrinsic functions can be used to define capabilities.
 Note that only functions that are evaluated at runtime are allowed, so only `get_attribute`, `get_secret` and `concat` will work, while `get_property` and `get_input` will not.
+ (unless the "runtime only evalution" flag is set).
  `get_property` can easily be replaced by `get_attribute`, so this isn't really a limitation, however, if its is desirable to pass inputs as capabilities, a dummy node instance can be created, and then `get_attribute` can be deployed